davidxw/power-platform-azure-vnet-demo/README.md

     * **Method**: `GET`
     * **URI**: The FQDN for the authenticated container app, followed by `\api\environment`, e.g. `https://pp-vnet-ca-auth..<generated_name>.<region>.azurecontainerapps.io.azurecontainerapps.io/api/environment`
 1. Run the flow and check the output of the action.
 You should see a successful response from the API

+> [!NOTE]
+> If you receive a 403 error in the `Invoke an HTTP request` action when running the flow, open the authenticated container app in the portal and navigate the the "Settings" -> "Authentication" page.
+Edit the Microsoft identity provider and if the "Additional checks" -> "Client application requirement" setting is set to "Allow requests from specific client applications", add the Application ID of the connector host app (the value of the `ConnectorHostAppAppId` parameter in the script above) to the list of allowed client applications.
+This setting is required to allow the connector host to call your API.
+>
+> You can alternatively set this to "Allow requests from any client application" but we have found that this setting is not saved correctly

 ## Wrap Up